BogdanPopa123/Wordle/README.md

 If you guess the word correctly, you win the game.
 If you run out of attempts without guessing the word, you lose the game.

 ## Customization
 The game comes with a default list of 27 words that it can choose from.
-If you want to add or remove words from this list, you can modify the cuvinte array in the source code.
+If you want to add or remove words from this list, you can modify the "cuvinte" array in the source code.

 ## Acknowledgements
 The game was created by an anonymous individual and gained popularity on Twitter in 2021.